Prism (Katy Perry album): Composition

 Perry described "Love Me" as a song "about loving yourself the way you want to be loved".
 Gundersen called it "irresistibly catchy and energetic".
 The song was produced by Bloodshy.
 Sarkesian called it "an interesting mix – the lyrics are dark, but the music is very dance-centric.
 At the very least, it'll do well in clubs".
 Montgomery stated that "Love Me" and "International Smile" both "seem destined for the dance floors".
 The latter was inspired by Perry's friend Mia Moretti, and was compared to the songs on Perry's previous album.
 Lipshutz called it a "straightforward pop-rock offering" and described its guitar hook as "kicky", adding that the song also includes a "Melting Daft Punk-esque vocoder breakdown".
 Halperin stated that in the song, Perry sings the "hooky" line: "Please fasten your seat belts and make sure your champagne glasses are empty".

 Halperin described "This Moment" and "Ghost" as "mid-tempo ballads that are closest in DNA to Perry's previous smashes".
-Perry stated that she was inspired to write "This Moment" after she heard the audio book of The Power of Now; the song's lyrics talk about "living in the present"; with Perry "add[ing] a romantic spin" to it.
+Perry stated that she was inspired to write "This Moment" after she heard the audio book of Eckhart Tolle's The Power of Now; the song's lyrics talk about "living in the present"; with Perry "add[ing] a romantic spin" to it.
 Gary Trust described "Ghost" as a "mesmerizing ballad", while Gundersen described it as "powerful, dark, and haunting".
 Lipshutz felt that "Ghost" and "By the Grace of God" contain the album's "most somber moments".
 While talking about each Prism track, Perry mentioned that "By the Grace of God" was the first song she wrote and recorded for the album back in November 2012 while she was in her "dark" phase.
 Jody Rosen from Vulture described bonus track "Spiritual" as an inspirational song.
 Kevin Fallon of The Daily Beast described "It Takes Two" as a "sweeping ballad" which allowed Perry to "show off a full-throated belt that so many of her more bubbly tracks mask".
 In "Choose Your Battles", Perry "pounds her chest and spews venom at the man she cannot understand".